Hydrogen-bond catalysis: Multifunctional strategies

 Since such a large number of catalysts and reactions involve binding to electrophiles to stabilize the transition state, many bifunctional catalysts also present a Lewis-basic, hydrogen-bond acceptor site.
 As a representative example, Deng and coworkers have developed a thiourea-amine catalyst capable of promoting stereoselective Michael reactions.
 In the proposed transition state, one of the thiourea N–H donors is coordinated to the Michael acceptor and will stabilize the negative charge buildup.
 The basic nitrogen lone pair acts as a hydrogen-bond acceptor to coordinate the nucleophile, but in the transition state acts as a general base to promote the nucleophilic enolate addition.

 This motif of engaging both the nucleophilic and electrophilic partners in a reaction and stabilizing them in the transition state is very common in bifunctional catalysis and many more examples can be found in the article on thiourea organocatalysis.

-A relatively new strategy of using synthetic oligopeptides to perform catalysis has yielded many successful examples of catalytic methods.
+A relatively new strategy of using synthetic oligopeptides to perform catalysis has yielded many examples of catalytic methods.
 Peptides feature multiple potential sites for hydrogen bonding and it is generally not understood how these engage substrate or how they promote reaction.
 Peptides have the advantage of being extremely modular and often these catalysts are screened in large arrays.
 Highly enantioselective reactions have been discovered in this manner such as the aldol reaction depicted below.

-Other transformations successfully catalyzed by synthetic peptides include hydrocyanation, acylation, conjugate additions, aldehyde-imine couplings, aldol reaction and bromination.
+Other transformations catalyzed by synthetic peptides include hydrocyanation, acylation, conjugate additions, aldehyde-imine couplings, aldol reaction and bromination.
 Although the nature of the transition states is unclear, in many examples small changes in the catalyst structure have dramatic effects on reactivity.
-It is hypothesized that a large number of hydrogen bonds both within the peptide and between catalyst and substrate must cooperate to meet the geometrical requirements for successful catalysis.
+It is hypothesized that a large number of hydrogen bonds both within the peptide and between catalyst and substrate must cooperate to meet the geometrical requirements for catalysis.
 Beyond this, understanding of catalyst design and mechanism has not yet progressed beyond requiring the testing of libraries of peptides.